Your social platforms are an extension of your business. Within them lies countless amounts of consumer data.

 Social media data allows you to create accurate and in-depth buyer personas.
 Then, you can create a solid content strategy using the available data.
 For example, you might monitor your Instagram likes to determine which content draws new consumers and engages existing ones.

-Additionally, the Instagram analytics tool lets you see social media users' satisfaction and their demographics, such as age and gender.
+Additionally, the social media analytics tool lets you see users' satisfaction and their demographics, such as age and gender.
 This way, you can tailor your social ads and overall marketing campaigns to the right individuals.

 2. Leverage UGC For Content Marketing